 A CR-1 visa is for couples that:

-• have one spouse living in the US and is a citizen or a lawful permanent resident
+- Have one spouse living in the U.S. who is either a U.S. citizen or lawful permanent resident (green card holder)

 What happens to a CR-1 Green Card after two years?